- Wage garnishment is when a portion of an employee’s pay must go directly toward paying off specific types of outstanding or recurring debts.

 You’ve received a notice that one of your employees is subject to wage garnishments, meaning you must withhold a portion of their paycheck and transmit it to a specific source.
 Wage garnishment notices are court-approved creditor attempts to collect on a judgment.
 Employers must comply with these notices and help execute the wage garnishment.

 Handling wage garnishment notices may be confusing and challenging.
 We’ll provide an overview of the wage garnishment process and what employers should and shouldn’t do in response to a garnishment notice.

 What are the rules of wage garnishments?

-Wage garnishment is covered by the federal Consumer Credit Protection Act (CCPA), the specific regulations of which are administered by the U.S. Department of Labor (DOL).
+Wage garnishment is covered by the federal Consumer Credit Protection Act (CCPA), the specific regulations of which are administered by the U.S. Department of Labor.
 Wage garnishments are generally a response to unpaid debts.

-How much of an employee’s paycheck can be taken?
+Did you know?: Before you start your search, it helps to have at least general knowledge about How much of an employee’s paycheck can be taken?

 In other words, only a portion of an employee’s paycheck can be applied to wage garnishments.
-There are cases, however, where wage garnishments can claim even more of an employee’s paycheck, such as in the case of child support, when up to 50 percent of disposable income can be taken.
+There are cases, however, in which wage garnishments can claim even more of an employee’s paycheck, such as in the case of child support, when up to 50% of disposable income can be taken.

 Can employers take action against the employee?